 5. Take a Picture with WWII Fighter Planes

 If you’re an aviation buff, then head over to the airport, just north of San Miguel.
-There are several WWII era fighters on display that are neat to visit.
+There are several WWII era planes on display that are neat to visit.
 Plus, if you’re lucky you will time your visit with the landing of passenger jets bringing more visitors to the island.
 The low fly-by is fun to watch.

 6. Go Snorkeling